Litha for the Family

-Traditional among many Norse Pagans, it's customary to skål (cheers) your gods, ancestors and heroes you want to honor before a big feast.
+Traditional among many Norse Pagans, it's customary to skål (cheers) your gods, ancestors and heroes you want to honour before a big feast.

 9. Make a Floating Wishing Wheel

-A Floating Wishing Wheel is like a floral wreath candle-holder made of straw, twigs and a candle in the centre.
+A Floating Wishing Wheel is like a floral wreath candle holder made of straw, twigs and a candle in the centre.
 You can also decorate it with flowers and herbs.
-Essentially you craft a boat in the shape of a sun-wheel, place a candle in the middle, make a wish and let it float away.
-In Eastern Europe, legend has it that whoever catches your boat at the other side of the river is destined to marry you.
+Essentially you craft a boat in the shape of a sun wheel, place a candle in the middle, make a wish and let it float away.
+In Eastern Europe, legend has it that whoever catches your boat on the other side of the river is destined to marry you.

 No celebration is complete without a fire. *Putting your safety first* make this your biggest bonfire of the year!
-This bonfire is meant to symbolize your gratitude for the summer's ever-burning sun 🌞 You can even craft little sun-wheels out of twigs, hay or herbs and toss them into your fire to help feed the blaze.
+This bonfire symbolizes your gratitude for the summer's ever-burning sun 🌞🌞 You can even craft little sun-wheels out of twigs, hay or herbs and toss them into your fire to help feed the blaze.

-I hope you enjoyed 'Litha for the Family', bringing both the Old Ways and New Age together once again.
+I hope you enjoyed 'Litha for the Family,' bringing together the Old Ways and New Age once again.
 What are you observing and doing for Midsommar and Litha this year?
 Let me know in the comment section below 😊 Sincerely, Jennifer Hartman Pagan Kids pagankids.org If you are interested in my sources, check out the bottom of my research post: 'Midsummer - Old or Ancient?'.